abotw/docs-app/docs/bitwarden/bitwarden-01-intro.md

-# Bitwarden
+---
+title: "Bitwarden-01: Intro"

-*A practical guide to managing passwords securely*
+subtitle: "A practical guide to managing passwords securely"
+icon: simple/bitwarden
+---

 ## 1. What Is Bitwarden?